How do you know if you are pregnant? Some of the following symptoms may help you know if you are in sweet waiting. Symptoms are like:

 Although many women say they do not feel any symptoms at the beginning of a baby’s gestation, the truth is that pregnancy includes a series of physical changes in the woman that no one can ignore.
 Communicate with a specialist if you think you are pregnant to start as soon as possible the gestational control that every mother needs.

+How do you know if you are pregnant?
 Did you have these symptoms when you got pregnant?
 Do you know anyone in particular?
 Tell us your story.